abdulla971/PyBer_Analysis/README.md

 # PyBer Analysis
-The analysis and visualization of ride-sharing data was performed using Python in this week's challenge.
+The analysis and visualization of ride-sharing data was performed using Python, Pandas and Matplotlib in this week's challenge.

 ## Resources